Arsngrobg/Diorite/README.md

 ```fsharp
 $ diorite -i <name>.diorite
 ```
-After execution, you will be presented with the REPL exactly as you left it, ready to continue where you left of.
+After execution, you will be presented with the REPL exactly as you left it, ready to continue where you left off.

 ## Roadmap
 - [ ] INT1 - Values